 Rock can have a very smooth or rough porous surface.
-In the latter case, priming the rock surface helps to prevent the paint from getting soaked up which would make detailed fine painting difficult.
+In the latter case, priming the rock surface helps to prevent too much paint from getting soaked up which would make detailed fine painting difficult.
 But not only a good primer is important, but the type of paint to use on rocks is just as essential for nice artwork.

 What kind of paint to use on rocks?